Wednesday, 8 January 2020

 On the backside of the same wall.

-This record states that, in the 16th year of Nripatungavarman, the committee (ganapperumakkal) of the temple called Sailesvaram agreed to provide offerings during the mid-day service of the god Mahadeva at Sailesvaram in Paramesvaramangalam in lieu of the interest of 11 kalanju of gold received by them from Nandi-Niraimati, son of Maramadakki-Vilupperaraiyar of Mannaikudi.
+This record states that, in the 16th year of Nripatungavarman, the committee (Ganapperumakkal) of the temple called Sailesvaram agreed to provide offerings during the mid-day service of the god Mahadeva at Sailesvaram in Paramesvaramangalam instead of the interest of 11 kalanju of gold received by them from Nandi-Niraimati, son of Maramadakki-Vilupperaraiyar of Mannaikudi.

 Udayachandra, the general of the Pallava king Nandivarman Pallavamalla claims to have defeated a Pandya king at Mannaikkudi[13] and if ‘Mannaikudi Maramadakki’ is taken as an epithet of Viupperaraiyar in the sense of ‘he who humbled the pride (of the enemy) at Mannaikkudi’, it may be presumed that one of the ancestors of Vilupperaraiyar had taken some part in the Pallava campaigns.
 But as there are villages actually known by the names of Mannakkudi and Maramadakki in the Arantangi taluk of the Tanjore district, it is also possible that the native village and hamlet of this Vilupperaraiyar are simply mentioned in this inscription (i.e.,) Vilupperaraiyar of Maramadakki near Mannaikkudi.